deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 The other four men that Adam didn't recognise turned out to be their two Combat Controllers—Scott Blaczynski and Christian Firth—and two more Special Boat Service operators, Leo Price and Robert Murray.

-"So…no offense to you guys or anything, but how come we don't got no Seals in this unit?"
+"So...no offense to you guys or anything, but how come we don't got no Seals in this unit?"
 Sikes asked.
 He'd so far been the quiet one of the Deltas, content to let everyone else do the talking.

 "USN didn't sign up to the Regiment."
 Murray said.
 He too was a quiet one, a soft-spoken Scot with a nasty scar down the length of one forearm.
 It must have been an old one, maybe even pre-dating his military career, or else the Crue-D treatment would have softened and faded it.